SerifeYaman1/SerifeYaman1/README.md

 ### About Me 🌐

 - 🔭 I’m currently working on library project
-- 🌱 I’m currently learning Angular.js, React.js, Java
+- 🌱 I’m currently learning Angular, React, Java
 - 📫 How to reach me: serifeaacyaman12@gmail.com

 ### Connect With Me :